security-notes/infobyte-faraday-wiki/Installation-Corp.md

 #### Requirements

 Faraday Server is built with minimum requirements.
 This is by design, so you can install it even on the most bare-bones machine you can think of.
-The main requirement we need is Python 2.6 or 2.7.
+The main requirement we need is Python 3.6+.

 The Python requirements for the server are stored in the [`requirements_server.txt` file](https://github.com/infobyte/faraday/blob/master/requirements_server.txt).

 <a name="server-system-dependencies"></a>